 “After the pork is cooked, it’s actually laid out on a table so that it can cool down and be handled by hand,” he said.
 “Employees separate the meat from the skin, bone, and gristle.”

-After the pork is pulled, is then chopped, and a vinegar-and-pepper sauce is added.
-The skins are deep-fried for homemade pork skins, served in the restaurant and also bagged and sold there.
+After the pork is pulled, it is then chopped, and a vinegar-and-pepper sauce is added.
+The skins are deep-fried for homemade pork skins, served in the restaurant, and also bagged and sold there.
 They sell out fast, Goff said.

 Roger’s Bar-B-Que House also makes a type of hash that is unique to the Pee Dee region.
 Goff calls it liver hash gravy, and it is made with ground pork liver and seasonings.